toastedden/toastbot/README.md

     ```

 ## Contributing

-Pull requests are welcome, although ToastBot is quite bare-bones and may not require many additional features.
+Pull requests are welcome, though ToastBot is currently quite minimal and may not need many additional features.